Grad Semester Programs:

 - At PDA, students will be expected to enroll in a full-time course schedule.

-Credit articulation: Grades and credits earned at PDA are articulated through the SIS Office of International Program Development upon receipt of an official transcript from PDA.
+Credit articulation: Grades and credits earned at PDA are articulated through the SIS Office of International Programs upon receipt of an official transcript from PDA.
 For conversion purposes, students should expect 1 PDA credit to equal 1 AU credit.
 The grading scale used at PDA is different from that used at AU and will be explained to students prior to their departure.

 Tuition and Fees